 Other recent releases in the genre such as Super Lovers, Love Stage, and sort of Yuri On Ice have shown it's possible to make a decent shounen-ai anime, but in all three of those shows sacrifice something to get to the worthwhile moments.
-Super Lovers, although enjoyably adorable, had it's really awkward and
+Super Lovers, although fun and adorable on the surface, it is very hard

-confused "family romance" that just felt contrived to cater towards certain tastes.
-Love Stage was really funny and well written until it came to the actual "love" moments which were uncomfortable at best and unsettling at worst.
+to watch because of the age gap and disturbing child grooming.
+Love Stage was really funny and well written but some of the actual "love" moments ignored the importance of consent.
 Yuri On Ice was truly fantastic, but it felt almost afraid to acknowledge its lead characters as homosexual.

-Hitorijime doesn't make compromises to get to the pleasant moments because they're all pleasant!!
-It's totally respectful towards the characters, and the audience's intelligence, and it never becomes intrusive or annoying.
-The characters face adversity due to their sexuality, they treat the people they love with respect as they should, and there were no awkward relationships because the characters have chemistry with each other.
+Hitorijime makes few comprises to get to the pleasant moments, but is overall an enjoyable watch.
+The characters face adversity due to their sexuality, they treat the people they love with respect as they should, and the characters had chemistry with each other.

 The show opens with its main character Masahiro, we see how he's had quite a hard life, being the leeched off of by thugs, and never having a safe place because his prostitute mother brings home her clients.
 His life seems grim and it shows through his subdued personality, constantly seeming out of it.
-Then he met his eventual love interest; Kousuke, he's referred to as "the Bear Killer" by the group of thugs because he is known to beat up criminals.
+Then he met his eventual love interest; Kousuke, referred to as "the Bear Killer" by the group of thugs because he's known for beating up criminals.
 Masahiro is saved from having to spend time with the thugs and later meets the Bear Killer through his brother at his school.

 The first arc is brief only lasting a few episodes, it follows Kousuke's brother, Kensuke, and his love interest, Hasekura.
 Masahiro gets developed through this first arc even if he's not the main focus.
 The first arc is pleasant enough but after Kensuke passes the baton to Masahiro he and Hasekura get very little development.
 Although Hasekura gets shafted in the first arc in terms of development, his character does eventually get explored in the later episodes.